 Although parks and recreational locations might be considered only as part of a jurisdiction's natural resources, they are also community facilities, adding to a community's infrastructure and quality of life.
-Lamont has a variety of ATV trails along various roads.
-Refer to Chapter 3, Agricultural, Natural, and Cultural Resources for additional information on Lamont's recreational amenities.
+Table 2.6 details Wiota's park amenities.
+Refer also to Chapter 3, Agricultural, Natural, and Cultural Resources for more information.